 “I have the honour to deliver this explanation of position on behalf of the European Union and its Member States.

-The Candidate Countries the Republic of North Macedonia, Montenegro, Serbia and Albania, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, and the Republic of Moldova align themselves with this statement.
+The Candidate Countries the Republic of North Macedonia, Montenegro, Serbia and Albania, and the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina align themselves with this statement.

 We have joined consensus on the resolution on ‘Cooperation between the United Nations and the Latin American and Caribbean Economic System’ as an expression of the importance we attach to the region and to regional integration initiatives.
 The EU is an Observer to the SELA and a main trading and economic partner of Latin America and the Caribbean, in line with the deeply rooted social and cultural ties that extend in every direction between our two regions.